ChengYangUmich/WRsubmission/README.md

 ### Scripts
--`separatePatternScript.m` A script to separate all daily profiles.
+`separatePatternScript.m` A script to separate all daily profiles.

 ### Folders